Creating a Risk-Based Security Strategy

 That leads us to ask what is a risk-based security strategy and where does a campus start in creating one?
 Well for starters the authors at EDUCAUSE suggest that campuses “Pick a framework to follow (e.g., the CIS Controls or the NIST Cybersecurity Framework to set a baseline for where you are and to plan for how to improve within the chosen framework.”
 Assessing risk is critical for both demonstration of required compliance standards (e.g., FERPA, GLBA 314.4(b)) as well as to document institution wide risk over time and thus provide a roadmap to safeguarding risks and maturing campus security posture.

-With the EDUCAUSE Security Professional Conference (SPC) seven weeks away, we at SaltyCloud have decided to take the next seven weeks to focus our blog on development of a Risk-based security strategy in Higher Ed.
+With the EDUCAUSE Security Professional Conference (SPC) only a few weeks away, we at SaltyCloud have decided to take the next few weeks to focus our blog on development of a Risk-based security strategy in Higher Ed.
 More specifically we will focus on the Role of Risk Assessments within a Risk-based security strategy with the intended goal to drive discussion around several areas pertinent to Higher Ed.
 Topics will include: Getting Started with an It Risk Assessment in Higher Ed, What Frameworks to Use, How Risk Assessment Fits into a Broader Risk Management Plan and How to Use the Output of a Risk Assessment.